cbxmcmurtry/Employee-Attrition-Data-Analysis/README.md

 # **Employee Attrition Analysis & Prediction**
 This project predicts employee attrition using a Random Forest Classifier trained on **HR data from IBM**.
-It includes data preprocessing, feature encoding, SMOTE for class balancing, and an *nteractive UI for making predictions.
+It includes data preprocessing, feature encoding, SMOTE for class balancing, and an interactive UI for making predictions.
+The Random Forest model was trained using a balanced dataset to ensure fair representation of both employees who stayed and those who left.
+Key settings, such as the number of trees and the depth of each tree, were fine-tuned using techniques like grid search and cross-validation to enhance the model’s accuracy.

 ## **Features**
 * **Data Preprocessing:** Handles categorical and numerical variables.